CRG-CNAG/TOPOS/README.md

 Installation
 ------------

-You can download TOPOS and sample input files from [here] (https://drive.google.com/open?id=1TW2kvmtVfqS1MtTNCJH9ZOc6XSZejukH).
+You can download TOPOS and sample input files from [here](https://drive.google.com/open?id=1TW2kvmtVfqS1MtTNCJH9ZOc6XSZejukH).

 To get it ready, you just have to unzip and cd into the topos directory.